-Q: What's it like working at the Women's Community Clinic?
+Q: What's it like working at New York Physicians?

-Q: When and how did you start at the clinic?
+Q: When and how did you start at New York Physicians?

-Q: Typically, what are your day-to-day responsibilities as an NP at Women's Community Clinic?
+Q: Typically, what are your day-to-day responsibilities as a bone densitometry technologist?

 Q: What types of patients/diagnoses do you encounter most frequently?